jacknpoe/todos_juros/README.md

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.

-The solutions are divided between recursive (Common Lisp, Scheme, Elixir and Erlang) and iterative (all other languages).
+The solutions are divided between recursive (Common Lisp, Elixir, Erlang, Haskell, Prolog and Scheme) and iterative (all other languages).

 The license is GNU (https://www.gnu.org/licenses/gpl-3.0.html).